An online invoicing solution for freelancers, small business owners, and companies of all sizes.

 3. Date and Invoice Number

-The invoice will need a date so that the payer knows the period that they’re being billed for, and when they have to pay it.
+The business invoice will need a date so that the payer knows the period that they’re being billed for, and when they have to pay it.
 That date often goes at the top right, and it’s followed by an invoice number.
 The invoice number allows the payee to be able to refer to a specific invoice easily (the alternative is to use the date) and to know that they’re keeping consecutive records.
 Some accounting departments will want the invoices they receive to use special identifiers that are necessary for their own bookkeeping.
 If you’re billing a large company, it’s worth asking if they need any particularly references included on the invoice.

 4. List of Items Purchased